-Since the use of this manual and the conditions or methods of installation, operation, use and maintenance of the MS Series Inverter/Charger is beyond the control of Magnum Energy Inc., this company does not assume responsibility and expressly disclaims liability for loss, damage or expense, whether direct, indirect, consequential or incidental, arising out of or anyway connected with such installation, operation, use, or maintenance.
+The use of this manual and the conditions or methods of installation, operation, use and maintenance of the MS Series inverter/charger is beyond the control of Magnum Energy, Inc. Therefore, this company does not assume responsibility and expressly disclaims liability for loss, damage, or expense whether direct, indirect, consequential or incidental that may arise out of or be any way connected with such installation, operation, use, or maintenance.